luisbaldissera/libjson/README.md

 ## Installation

 To install libjson, you can either clone the repository or download the source code directly.
-After obtaining the source code, you can build the library using either CMake or Make.
+After obtaining the source code, you can build the library using CMake

-### Using CMake

 1. Navigate to the project directory:
    ```